devgeniem/dustpress/README.md

 }
 ```

+DustPress supports Composer's autoload feature.
+If you have it enabled, you don't have to do anything else to use DustPress.
+If not, you need to require `dustpress.php` in your `functions.php`.

 ### Manually
-- Clone DustPress into you WordPress project into a directory which is not publicly accessible.

-### Activate dustpress
-1. Require the DustPress core file `dustpress.php` in your `functions.php` using [require](http://php.net/manual/en/function.require.php) for example.
-2. Initialize DustPress by running `dustpress()` function right after the require.
-3. Create directories called `models` and `partials` in your theme directory.
-They are mandatory when running a DustPress powered theme.

-That's it!
-You are ready to go.
-DustPress will autoload all the resources needed for you to start developing.
+- Clone this repository somewhere in your project and require the `dustpress.php` file in your `functions.php`.

 ## Usage

+You need to call `dustpress();` in your `functions.php` to enable DustPress.
+It must be naturally be done after requiring the library itself if you haven't used Composer's autoload feature.

+Within your theme there must be two directories called `models` and `partials` to use DustPress.
+Their purpose will be explained later in this file.

 The basics of using DustPress are very simple.
 Unlike traditional WordPress theme development, DustPress relies on MVVM, or Model View ViewModel architecture in which fetching data and displaying it to the user are separated into different modules.